verana-labs/verifiable-trust-vpr-spec/spec.md

 Some special unexpected situation may arise and must be mitigated.
 Examples:

-- if selected validator permission is revoked while applicant's validation is in PENDING state: Applicant CAN cancel the onboarding process [MOD-PP-MSG-6].
+- if selected validator Participant entry is revoked while applicant's validation is in PENDING state: Applicant CAN cancel the onboarding process [MOD-PP-MSG-6].
-- if selected validator permission is revoked while applicant is in VALIDATED state: Applicant CAN renew the onboarding process by choosing a new validator [MOD-PP-MSG-2].
+- if selected validator Participant entry is revoked while applicant is in VALIDATED state: Applicant CAN renew the onboarding process by choosing a new validator [MOD-PP-MSG-2].

 #### [MOD-PP-MSG-1] Start Participant OP